The better conversation story

 Health coaching was first pioneered in the East of England in 2010 when Dr Newman, a Suffolk GP and Consultant in Public Health, commissioned TPC Health to co-create and run pilot health coach training.
 This training was scaled nationally and at the same time, a community of practice (better conversation) and series of evaluations created.
 In 2019 NHS England established the roles of health coaches in primary care.

-Penny is grateful to everyone who worked with her to co-create all these materials, and in particular, the clinicians who pioneered health coaching in their own rganisations in the early days, particularly in the East of England.
+We are grateful to everyone who worked to co-create all these materials, and in particular, the clinicians who pioneered health coaching in their own organisations in the early days, particularly in the East of England.

 If you would like to be part of this social movement, to advocate for, and hold better conversations that lead to better health please contact Penny here.